Application Grant Types

 grant_types property for all existing Applications with all Auth0 legacy, Auth0 extension, and specification-conforming grant types.

 At this time, new Auth0 customers were no longer able to add legacy grant types to their applications.
 Legacy grant types are only available for previous customers while they migrate to new flows, to avoid breaking changes.
-If you were a customer prior to 8 June 2017, you can use the Dashboard or use the Management API to enable a legacy grant type.
+If you were a customer prior to 8 June 2017, you can enable a legacy grant type using either the Dashboard or the Management API.

 If you're currently using a legacy grant type, refer to the chart below to see which of the secure alternatives you should use instead.
 If you are implementing Passwordless Authentication should use Universal Login instead of the